ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ### Rewards

 When claiming rewards, after the VRF has processed the proof the user will be presented with a pop up modal with the rewards in the lootbox.
-The dispaly has been kept simple here in order for you to build ontop it.
+The display has been kept simple here in order for you to build on top it.
 For example you can then use this data along side camera transitions to make a captivating lootbox open animation that suits your game.

 ### Inventory area

-On the top nav bar you'll find the My Inventory menu item, this opens the users inventory and scans for all lootbox items owned by the user.
-These contract options are also dynamically populated from the lootbox contract set in the web3object at the start.
-These items will spawn and populate with token infomation such as token type, id, name, amount, the image within the NFTs metadata (721/1155) will also be fetched and displayed.
+On the top navigation bar you'll find the My Inventory menu item, this opens the users inventory and scans for all lootbox items owned by the user.
+These contract options are also dynamically populated from the lootbox contract set in the web3 object at the start.
+These items will spawn and populate with token information such as token type, id, name, amount, the image within the NFTs metadata (721/1155) will also be fetched and displayed.

 ![](assets/lootboxes/inventory-lootbox.png)

 ### Lootbox Service Adapter

 On the left side of the screen in the object hierarchy you can find the Web3Unity object, click on it and have a look at the components in the inspector on the right side of the screen.
 The example scenes object has a Lootboxes Service Adapter script and and Events Service Adapter script.
-Both of these are used to facilitate events as well as creating an accesspoint to the lootbox methods.
+Both of these are used to facilitate events as well as creating an access point to the lootbox methods.

 ![](assets/lootboxes/service-adapter-lootbox.png)